Home / Hedgerow Guide /

 The young seed pods, called ‘cheeses’, can be collected and nibbled while out walking and have a nutty flavour.

-The leaves need to be young for a salads but not so for soups and stews or they can be deep fried and puff up like prawn crackers.
+The leaves need to be young for a salad, but not so for soups and stews, or they can be deep fried and puff up like prawn crackers.

 Immature seeds pods are often called ‘cheeses’ can be eaten raw as a nibble and have a pleasant nutty flavour.
 They can also be lightly steamed and served as a vegetable.
 Mallow cheeses can be steamed, lightly